divyansh369/Mern-Estate/README.md

 ---
 ## Acknowledgements 👍
-This project was created using Node.js, Express, MongoDB, and the EJS templating engine.
+This project was created using React.js, Node.js, Express.js and MongoDB .

 Special thanks to the authors and contributors of these technologies for their valuable work.